-This panel of artists reviewed our photography, theatre, and cinematic arts students' work.
+This panel of artists reviewed our cinematic arts students' work.

-They provided artistic feedback and selected the Best of Festival Winners.
+They provided artistic feedback and selected the Best of Festival Winner.

 Jeremy Basset is an independent director and cinematographer working in Los Angeles.
 He directed and shot the music video Maniac (2021) and you can see his camera work on the reality TV show Below Deck (2022), The Valley of the Moon (2023), and the horror film Strings (2021).